Green That Life

 Before you take climate action, learn your climate facts!

 Know your climate facts!
-This should be a given, but with our busy schedules, it can be tempting to rely on social media or soundbites for our source of information.
-Possessing a command of the issues is key to helping inform and persuade those who might be skeptics to join you in taking action.
+This should be a given, but with our busy schedules, it can be tempting to rely on social media or soundbites as sources of information.
+Possessing a command of the issues is key to helping inform and persuade those who might be climate skeptics.

 I list a few resources here but in general refer to scientific, fact-based organizations for gathering information.